-- MMI with a residual maturity of less than 3 months and with no specific sensitivity to market parameters, including credit risk or - UCITS investing solely in high-quality instruments with as a general rule a maturity or residual maturity of at most one year or regular yield adjustments in line with the maturities mentioned before and with a weighted average maturity of 60 days.
+- MMI with a residual maturity of less than 3 months and with no specific sensitivity to market parameters, including credit risk or - UCITS investing solely in high-quality instruments with as a general rule a maturity or residual maturity of at most 397 days or regular yield adjustments in line with the maturities mentioned before and with a weighted average maturity of 60 days.
+The requirement that the instruments be high-quality instruments should be adequately monitored, taking into account both the credit risk and the final maturity of the instrument.

-These principles along with adequate procedures defined by the UCITS should avoid the situation where discrepancies between the value of the MMI as defined at level 2 and the value calculated according to the amortization method would become material.
-These procedures might include updating the credit spread of the issuer if necessary.
+These principles along with adequate procedures defined by the UCITS should avoid the situation where discrepancies between the value of the MMI as defined at Level 2 and the value calculated according to the amortization method would become material, whether at the individual MMI or at the UCITS level.
+These procedures might include updating the credit spread of the issuer or selling the MMI.

-Treasury and local authority bills, certificates of deposit, commercial paper, and banker's acceptances will usually comply with the criterions "normally dealt in on the money market".
+Treasury and local authority bills, certificates of deposit, commercial paper, and banker's acceptances will usually comply with the criterion "normally dealt in on the money market".